 This trailblazing project is 100% owned by Fort Nelson First Nation through the economic development corporation Deh Tai LP.

-The project sits on a 40+ year old gas field that has long been a cornerstone of the regional economy but is facing economic decline.
+The project sits on a 40+-year-old gas field that has long been a cornerstone of the regional economy but is facing economic decline.

 Fort Nelson’s islanded electricity grid is currently 100% reliant on fossil fuels.
 By repurposing this depleted gas field into a renewable energy source, this project aligns with the Province of BC and the Government of Canada’s net-zero by 2050 carbon emissions target.

-The first full-sized geothermal production well has been drilled to a depth of over two kilometers and an existing disused gas well has been given a new life as a geothermal injection well.
+The first full-sized geothermal production well has been drilled to a depth of over two kilometres, and an existing disused gas well has been given a new life as a geothermal injection well.
 Near-term project activities include production testing, data analysis and wellfield design.

 The project will stimulate spin-off economic development opportunities and advance energy security for Fort Nelson First Nation and the surrounding region.
 The facility will host a closed-loop binary system using Organic Rankine Cycle turbines, with geothermal fluid estimated at 120°C. It is currently anticipated that the project will be 7-15 MW in size, producing enough electricity to serve approximately 10,000 homes.